susanodii/Glasp/Glasp.md

 1. Summarization : Glasp automatically generates the summary of Youtube video and displays them in text format on a different panel next to the video.
 2. Supports different languages : Glasp supports different languages such as English, French, German, Italian, Portuguese and Spanish.
 3. Highlighting : You can highlight key points of a video or online articles, PDF and more.
-4. Sharing : you can share highlighted texts on other plateforms such as Twitter, Facebook, Instagram, Linkeln and Email.
+4. Sharing : you can share highlighted texts on other platforms such as Twitter, Facebook, Instagram, Linkeln and Email.

 ### HOW TO INSTALL GLASP EXTENSION